Albanian cuisine: Appetizers and salads

-Popular appetizers in Albania includes wheat bread or cornbread, which remains one of the most important foods and are ever-present on the Albanian table.
-Hence the expression for 'going to eat a meal' (Albanian: për të ngrënë bukë) can be literally translated as 'going to eat bread'.
-In Albania, bread is also used in the authentic Albanian hospitality saying of "bread, salt and heart" (bukë, kripë e zemër).
+Popular appetizers in Albania include wheat bread or cornbread.
+Bread remains one of the most important foods and is ever-present on the Albanian table.
+The expression for 'going to eat a meal' (Albanian: për të ngrënë bukë) can be literally translated as 'going to eat bread'.
+In Albania, bread is part of the authentic Albanian hospitality saying of "bread, salt and heart" (bukë, kripë e zemër).

-Vegetable salads are almost served along with both lunch and dinner, which in majority are dishes based on meat.
-The ingredients that are used always in salads are green or red peppers, onions, tomatoes, olives and cucumbers.
-Salads that are representative of the Albanian cuisine are dressed with salt, olive oil or lemon and vinegar.
+Vegetable salads are almost always served along with both lunch and dinner, which largely consist of dishes based on meat.
+Ingredients routinely used in salads are green or red peppers, onions, tomatoes, olives and cucumbers.
+Salads representative of Albanian cuisine are dressed with salt, olive oil or lemon and vinegar.
 The usual dressings are based on garlic, lemon and black pepper.

-An Albanian-style meze of fresh and cooked vegetable salads, pickled cucumbers and other vegetables, hard boiled eggs, prosciutto ham, salami and feta cheese, accompanied with roasted bell peppers, olive oil and garlic is served at festive meals and in restaurants.
-Nowadays, the modern interpretations of the Albanian meze blend traditional and modern combination of various appetizers.
+An Albanian-style meze of fresh and cooked vegetable salads, pickled cucumbers and other vegetables, hard-boiled eggs, prosciutto, salami and feta cheese, accompanied with roasted bell peppers, olive oil and garlic, is served at festive meals and in restaurants.
+Contemporary Albanian meze include a combination of traditional and modern appetizers.

-Fërgesë verorë (summer fërgesë) is the vegetarian version of fërgesë, a national dish in Albania made of green and red peppers, along with skinned tomatoes and onions and often served as a side dish to various meat dishes.
+Fërgesë verore (summer fërgesë), similar to shakshouka but where eggs are battered, is the vegetarian version of fërgesë, a national dish in Albania made of green and red peppers, along with skinned tomatoes and onions and often served as a side dish to various meat dishes.

-Japrak is a stuffed vegetable dish made with grape leaves, olive oil and stuffed with rice, grilled beef and chopped onions and generally served cold with bread and tarator.
+Japrak is a stuffed vegetable dish made with grape leaves, olive oil and stuffed with rice, grilled beef and chopped onions, and generally served cold with bread and tarator.

 Tarator is a cold appetizer and usually served cold as a side dish during the hot summer months.
 The ingredients of tarator include cucumber, garlic, olive oil, salt and yoghurt.
 Fried and grilled vegetables and seafood are usually offered with tarator.

 Large white kidney beans (fasulle plaqi) are a typical appetizer or side dish, baked in an earthen pot with tomatoes, onions, peppermint, oregano, bay leaves and black pepper.

 A variety of soups are enjoyed, particularly in the winter.
 Especially popular soups are potato, cabbage, bean and fish soups.
 Trahana is a popular soup in the Eastern Mediterranean.
 It based on a fermented mixture of wheat and fermented milk.
-Other dishes include Groshët and Shqeto, which originated from Lunxheri region of Gjirokastër.
+Other dishes include groshët and shqeto, which originated from the Lunxheri region of Gjirokastër.

-Other dishes include mëlci pule, eggplant appetizers, panaret which is famous among Arbëreshës, stuffed peppers composed of green peppers stuffed with rice, meat, other vegetables and herbs, turshi lakre, fried sardele me Limon, papare, which are bread leftovers cooked with water, egg, butter, and Gjizë (salted curd cheese) and bread and cheese referred as Bukë me djathë.
+Other dishes include mëlci pule, eggplant appetizers, panaret (which is famous among Arbëreshës), stuffed peppers composed of green peppers stuffed with rice, meat, other vegetables and herbs, turshi lakre, fried sardele me limon, papare, which are bread leftovers cooked with water, egg, butter, and gjizë (salted curd cheese) and bread and cheese referred as bukë me djathë.